Temple Beth Sholom (Miami Beach, Florida): Modern history

-Chase Avenue expansions
+Architecture

-The second and current home of Temple Beth Sholom is a two-story house called the Chase Avenue Hotel at 4141 Chase Avenue.
-The growing congregation acquired the building in c.
-1953 and remodeled it into a place of worship, with a capacity of 700.
-The membership grew from 40 households to more than 750 by 1955, and, by the late 1960s, the membership included more than 1200 families.
+The Temple Beth Sholom congregation moved in 1953 to their current two-story house, the Chase Avenue Hotel, at 4141 Chase Avenue.
+It was converted into a place of worship, with a capacity for 700 visitors.
+The membership grew from 40 households to more than 750 by 1955.
+By the late 1960s, the membership included more than 1200 families.

-In 1956, the temple sanctuary and banquet hall were designed in the Modernist style by Jewish American architect Percival Goodman and built in a futuristic design comprising a series of parabolic arched domes, modeled on the work of Erich Mendelsohn.
-In 1961, the religious school and auditorium were added.
+In 1956, the temple sanctuary and banquet hall were designed in the Modernist style by Jewish American architect Percival Goodman, inspired by Erich Mendelsohn.
+In 1961, architects added the religious school and auditorium.
+The lighting was designed by Goodman, he called the concept "the stars above Abraham's tent.
+Curvy arches pierce the dome, some with Stars of David.
+Multicolor glass fills geometrical panels, creating interior light effects.